OMX

 Hooks that inject project memory, session reminders, wiki summaries, and mode state into Codex prompts via system-reminder tags.

-Context hooks are the OMX hooks that slip structured knowledge into the next prompt.
-They don't touch what you typed.
-Instead they emit <system-reminder> tags that Codex reads as injected context, so the model opens every turn already aware of current project memory and whatever directives are active.
+Context hooks are the subset of OMX hooks that insert structured knowledge into the next prompt.
+Rather than modifying the user's message directly, they emit <system-reminder> tags that Codex reads as injected context.
+This keeps user messages intact while ensuring the model always starts with current project memory and active directives.

 Sources injected